makototakahara/makototakahara.github.io/_posts/2024-1-2-election-prediction.md

 9: "Bachelor's degree (e.g. B.A., B.Sc., LL.B.)" and
 11: "University certificate, diploma or degree above the bachelor's level"
 NA: For any other or unexpected values in 'education'.
-- rural_urban & pes21_rural_urban: Represents the respondent's location in terms of population center and urban/rural designation, providing information about the urban or rural nature of their residence.
+- Town size (rural_urban & pes21_rural_urban): Represents the respondent's location in terms of population center and urban/rural designation, providing information about the urban or rural nature of their residence.
 3: "Rural areas and small population centres (non CMA/CA)"
 5: "Larger urban population centres (CMA/CA)"
 NA: For any other or unexpected values in 'pop_center'.

+From the summary statistics in **Table 1**, the census data has more data points than the survey dataset after dropping for missing values.
+For mean and standard deviation of age, the census and survey datasets have similar numerical results.
+Also, percentage of married individuals and percentage of individuals born in Canada are similar between the two as well, which means CES survey dataset is representative of the population for those criteria.